Corentin-M/Sales_forecasting/README.md

 The dataset provide historical sales data for 45 Walmart stores located in different regions.
 Each store contains many departments, and participants must project the sales for each department in each store.

-The proposal.pdf document provide more information about this projet:
+The proposal.pdf document provide more information about this project:
 - domain background
 - problem statement
 - benchmark model